adekbadek/notes/js/redux.md

 ## The State - single and global

-The state is read-only.
+The state is read-only (immutable).
 The only way to change it is by dispatching an action.

 ### Action